 So, a high risk 30-year-old would be 80% in equities and 20% in bonds; a low-risk 60-year-old would go for 70% bonds and 30% equities.

 Changes in your personal circumstances, attitude or confidence may allow a little tinkering with the equity/bond mix over time, but beware allowing the siren call of a protracted bull market to drown out your natural caution.

-A cautious approach may enable you to grow in confidence, but that first loss, when it inevitably comes, will still feel pretty bad; the key is to be prepared and able to ride it out as a paper loss until things improve – the UK market saw 33% of its value wiped out in 2008, and eight years on the FTSE 100 is at near record levels.
+A cautious approach may enable you to grow in confidence, but that first loss, when it inevitably comes, will still feel pretty bad; the key is to be prepared and able to ride it out as a paper loss until things improve – the UK market saw 33% of its value wiped out in 2008, and eight years later the FTSE 100 hit record levels.

 Passive investments champion Monevator suggests trying the following:

 - Write down the equity value of your portfolio.